 We are often on our feet for most of the day on this holiday.
 We take things at a slow pace, though will cover many miles of walking on road and through fields or across sandy beaches each day.
 Our excursions are usually on good trails, though rare birds are often found in inconvenient locations, involving several gates and stiles to be climbed or long walks in exposed locations, often peering down gullies and into ditches.Please note there is no vehicle on this tour so a reasonable level of fitness is essential.

-What's included in your 'SCILLIES for birders' holiday price
+What's included in your 'ISLES OF SCILLY for birders' holiday price

 • Seven nights comfortable en-suite hotel accommodation on St Mary’s.
 Guests are never expected to share.
 All rooms are en-suite.
 Full details with your joining pack.